isomerpages/bca-buildsg/_explore-the-sector/About Built Environment Sector.md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/sgbuid_01.png">
 </div>
-<p>Through Building Singapore (BuildSG) collectively as a sector, the Building
+<p>Through Building Singapore (BuildSG) collectively as a sector,our goal
-and Construction Authority together with our partners, seek to build a more comfortable and sustainable future for Singapore.</p>
+is to build a more comfortable and sustainable future for Singapore.</p>
 <p></p>